lejrn/Reconstructing-Dark-Images/README.md

 How could we measure the performance?
 What metrics could be the best to use?

+The answers are, so far:
-So far, the answers are PSNR (Peak signal-to-noise ratio) and SSIM (Structural Similarity) metrics.
+> PSNR (Peak signal-to-noise ratio)
+> SSIM (Structural Similarity) metrics.

 I have used other implementations of these metrics for tensors.
 For instance, the PSNR was implmented this way:
 ```